MS in Marketing Program FAQ

 GRE code is R6897.

-Our program has no preference, one benefit of the GMAT is that we offer more subsidized prep courses than we do for the GRE.
-We currently only offer two GRE prep courses for the GRE vs. approximately 7 courses per year for the GMAT.
-Regarding level of difficulty both exams are very similar and this determination can be highly subjective.
-We suggest you compare them by checking out GRE and GMAT prep books from the library and/or ask other students their opinion.
+Our program has no preference, although one benefit of the GMAT is that we offer more subsidized prep courses than we do for the GRE.
+Regarding the level of difficulty, both exams are very similar and this determination can be highly subjective.
+We suggest you compare them by checking out GRE and GMAT prep books from the library, doing their self assessment tests and deciding for yourself.

 As a policy we do not base admission on just one factor.
 We look at your GMAT or GRE score, GPA, if you attended an accredited school, any relevant extracurricular activities you were involved in and work experience if applicable.